OfficeDev/Microsoft-Teams-Samples/samples/bot-virtual-assistant/echo-skill-bot/README.md

 ## Deploy the app to Azure

-To learn more about deploying a nodejs app to Azure, see [Configure the App Service app and deploy the code](https://learn.microsoft.com/en-us/azure/app-service/quickstart-nodejs?tabs=windows&pivots=development-environment-vscode#configure-the-app-service-app-and-deploy-code) for a complete list of deployment instructions.
+To learn more about deploying a `NodeJS` app to Azure, see [Configure the App Service app and deploy the code](https://learn.microsoft.com/en-us/azure/app-service/quickstart-nodejs?tabs=windows&pivots=development-environment-vscode#configure-the-app-service-app-and-deploy-code) for a complete list of deployment instructions.

 ## Further reading